Moulamein

 It’s also a popular camping and fishing destination with plenty of spots along the river to pitch a tent or drop a boat in.
 Fishing in particular is a real drawcard with easy access to the Edward, Wakool and Niemur rivers, along with the Billabong Creek.
 The Edward and the Billabong both run through the centre of town and feature some of the best fishing spots in the area.

-Summer Highlights in Moulamein
+Autumn Highlights in Moulamein

 Along the Edward River

-Summer’s long, warm days make the Moulamein River Walk a beautiful way to experience the gentle curves of the Edward River and Billabong Creek.
-Stroll beneath towering river red gums, listen to bird calls drifting through the warm air, and take in the deep greens of the riverbanks as they shimmer in the sunlight.
 This peaceful walk also offers a meaningful connection to the Wamba Wamba people, the Traditional Custodians of the land.
 Don’t miss the iconic Big Tree — a majestic river red gum believed to be over 300 years old and one of the largest of its kind in Australia, with an impressive 11-metre circumference.

 Celebrate the Pastoral Past